Weddings

 We want your wedding at CPC to be a beautiful and memorable experience, and flowers are an important part of your wedding décor.
 Adornment and arrangements in the sanctuary are welcome, but all decorations and floral arrangements must be in keeping with the character of a Christian wedding and worship service.
 Please share the following policy with your florist.
 It is your responsibility to make certain that the policy is followed and the church building is not damaged in any way.

 The florist is responsible for all set up and removal of flowers and decorations.
-Flower arrangements may be left for the next worship service, so please instruct your florist accordingly and tell the CPC Wedding Liaison.
-If the flowers will be left in memory or in honor of someone, please complete the form below and give it to the Wedding Liaison at least two weeks before the wedding.
-All decorations, flowers, plants, and other equipment not being left for the next worship service must be removed from the church building immediately following the wedding, no later than one hour after the ceremony ends
+All decorations, flowers, plants, and other equipment not being left for the next worship service must be removed from the church building immediately following the wedding, no later than one hour after the ceremony ends.

 Decorations may not be affixed to any surface in the church using nails, pins, wire, tacks, tape or glue.
 Decorations on exterior doors may be attached using suction cups, removable Command hooks or over-the-door hangers only.
+Pew markers are the only decor allowed along the aisles.
 Aisle runners may not be used in sanctuary.

 Candles may be placed on the raised stage area of the sanctuary only.
 The floor beneath the candles must be thoroughly protected.
 Candles will not be permitted in any other area of the church building.